JoonHyeok-hozy-Kim/upenn_mcit/2501_Spring_2025/CIS_7000/hw/paper_presentation/research_proposal_ppt.md

 # DGEMO's Limit
 ### 1. Not fully utilizes the GP.
-- Simply using the mean function $\mu_j$ as the acquisition function.
+- Simply using the posterior $\mu_j$ for the first order approximation.
-- Discarding the variance function $\sigma^2_j$ might be wasting the valuable info.
+- Not fully utilizing the posterior variance $\Sigma^2_j$ might be wasting the valuable info.

 ### 2. Arbitrary Sampling procedure in the First-Order Approximation.
 - From the previous candidate $\mathbf{x}_j$ in the performance buffer $B(j)$, it generates the new sample $\mathbf{x}_s$ as